Pada Malayalam Movie

 Cast: Kunchako Boban, Vinayakan, Joju George, Dileesh Pothen, Prakash Raj, Arjun Radhakrishnan

 Pada is a brilliant retelling of the hijack of the collector’s office in Palakkad on October 4, 1996, where four men, who called themselves Ayyankali Pada, held the collector captive for more than 10 hours.
 Their intention was to create tension among those in power and fight against the inconsiderate laws that deprived Adivasis of their land rights.
-Pada is a powerful political statement that takes a jibe at how the changing government (especially the left regime who claims to be the messiah of the marginalized) misused its power and let the Adivasi community suffer.

 Read: Malayalam movies to watch on Amazon Prime

-Performances
+Performances in Pada

 Every actor lives up to the expectations.
 Kunchako Boban, Joju George, Dileesh Pothen, and Vinayakan who play the four protagonists are excellent in their performances and complement each other well.
 Unnimaya Prasad, Kani Kusruthi, and Indrans who make brief appearances also leave a memorable performance in Pada.
 Arjun Radhakrishnan who plays the collector being held hostage needs a special mention here.
 Amidst the powerful and radiant performances of the already credible actors, Arjun stands tall and doesn’t get lost in their strength.
 It’s just these five actors in the room and we feel claustrophobic only when the scene demands it.

-Prakash Raj makes a come back to Malayalam cinema after a while as the Chief Secretary who mediates between the four men and the government.
+Prakash Raj makes a comeback to Malayalam cinema after a while as the Chief Secretary who mediates between the four men and the government.

 A good job has been done with the production design and costumes as we get a convincing 90s vibe from the movie.
 The background score may not add much value to the tension but doesn’t pull it down either.
 Pada is a well-scripted and well-shot movie that engages us and exudes strong indignation and fearlessness.
 The film ends with some real video clippings of the incident and also gives a peek into the Adivasi suffering, indicating how even after 25 years, things haven’t changed much.

-Watch on: Amazon Prime
+Watch the film on Amazon Prime

 Image Courtesy: YouTube